doitintl/SafeScrub/README.md

 - Some services that are not supported yet: DataProc, Composer, Tasks, Spanner, BigTable, BigQuery, Dataflow, ML, Redis, Memcache, Filestore, Scheduler, KMS, Secrets, Firebase, Data Catalog, Container Registry, and IAM (though perhaps you would not want to delete IAM objects!)
 - Not necessarily all resource types in each service are supported.
+Anything that requires a `--region` specification is not yet supported.
 - If you want more services or resource types, please submit a pull request or issue at GitHub.

 ## Usage